kubernetes/kubernetes/docs/pods.md

 ### Management

 Pods also simplify application deployment and management by providing a higher-level abstraction than the raw, low-level container interface.
 Pods serve as units of deployment and horizontal scaling/replication.
-Co-location, fate sharing, coordinated replication, resource sharing, and dependency management are handled automatically.
+Co-location (co-scheduling), fate sharing, coordinated replication, resource sharing, and dependency management are handled automatically.

 ## Uses of pods